How Agencies Use AI for Content Creation and Pitch Generation (2026 Guide)

 What is the best AI tool for PR content?

-ChatGPT is the most widely used general-purpose tool.
-Jasper provides the strongest brand voice controls.
+ChatGPT dominates general-purpose usage.
+Jasper provides strongest brand voice controls.
 Propel specializes in pitch generation.
-Shadow produces content within a PR operating system that retains persistent client context, resulting in higher first-draft quality.
+Shadow produces content within a PR operating system retaining persistent client context, resulting in higher first-draft quality.

 Can AI write press releases?

-AI produces strong first-draft press releases when given adequate context: the news angle, key messages, proof points, and quotes.
-Human review is essential for fact verification, quote refinement, and strategic framing.
-Most agencies report 40-50% time savings on press release production with AI assistance.
+AI produces strong first-draft press releases with adequate context including the news angle, key messages, proof points, and quotes.
+Human review remains essential for fact verification, quote refinement, and strategic framing.
+Most agencies report 40-50% time savings on press release production.

 Will AI replace PR writers?

-AI is replacing repetitive drafting tasks, not strategic communications roles.
-The agencies gaining competitive advantage are those that use AI to handle production work (assembly, formatting, research) while practitioners focus on judgment work (strategy, relationships, narrative development).
+AI replaces repetitive drafting tasks, not strategic communications roles.
+Competitive advantage flows to agencies using AI for production work (assembly, formatting, research) while practitioners focus on judgment work (strategy, relationships, narrative development).

 How do agencies maintain quality with AI content?

-Through context architecture (ensuring AI has access to client messaging and competitive data), defined human-AI handoff points for each deliverable type, senior review gates before client delivery, and the competitor swap test (if a competitor could publish it by changing the name, it needs more specificity).
+Through context architecture ensuring AI accesses client messaging and competitive data, defined human-AI handoff points per deliverable type, senior review gates before client delivery, and the competitor swap test — if competitors could publish unchanged content by modifying the name, it needs greater specificity.

 Published by Shadow.
 Sources include 2025 Muck Rack State of PR Report, vendor-published specifications, and agency operational data.
 Last updated April 2026.